 In 1958, a Redevelopment Agency was formed, with the sole purpose of constructing a permanent Marin City.
 The Urban Renewal Plan for Marin City was adopted.
 The Plan called for the building of public housing, single family homes, cooperative apartments, commercial facilities, and a high school.

 By 1962, the 6,500 population had been reduced to 1,300.
 The white and Chinese population was virtually gone, leaving behind a community that was now 90% African American.
-The wartime housing was torn down and in its place 300 public housing units, 82 single family homes, and 104-unit cooperative was built, known as Golden Gate Village.
+The wartime housing was torn down and in its place 300 public housing units, 82 single family homes, and a 104-unit cooperative known as Golden Gate Village were built.

 By 1978, construction on the hillside had begun.
 Eventually, 198 market-rate apartments and 235 townhouses and condominiums were completed in the Headlands.
 Shortly after this time, the diversity of the community increased.
 However, Marin City was never incorporated and remains an unincorporated area of Marin County.

-During the 1980s and 1990s there was considerable residential and commercial development, including several new housing developments, apartment complexes, and condominium developments.
+During the 1980s and 1990s, there was considerable residential and commercial development, including several new housing developments, apartment complexes, and condominium developments.
 There was also an expansion of the commercial area with the building of the Gateway Shopping Center facilitated by the Marin City Community Development Corporation.
-The Gateway Shopping Center continues to be the core commercial center of Marin City today and includes the following major stores: CVS Pharmacy, Ross Dress for Less, Outback Steakhouse, Subway, Panda Express, Burger King, Starbucks, Sleep Train and West Marine.
+The Gateway Shopping Center continues to be the core commercial center of Marin City today and includes the following major stores: Target, CVS Pharmacy, Ross Dress for Less, Massage Envy, Subway, Panda Express, Burger King, Starbucks, Sleep Train and West Marine.

 Today, the demographic composition of Marin City is 39% white, 38% African-American, 14% Hispanic, 11% Asian/Pacific Islander and 4% other.
 It continues to grow and change while remaining a resilient community of promise.
 The Marin City Community Services District (MCCSD), a multi-purpose California special district that is governed by a publicly-elected five-member board of directors, and the Marin City Community Development Corporation (MCCDC), a locally based private non-profit community development corporation, seek to lead the community into the future in concert with its residents, community- based organizations and faith-based leadership.